SafarbatiSami/NJ2-python-GUI/README.md

-# NucleusJ 2.0 in Python
+# NucleusJ 2.0 in Python With GUI

 ## Compute parameters